Skip to main content

 2 year/s

-This program is delivered over a period of 24 to 48 months.
-The length of time to complete this qualification will depend on the location, study mode and selected units.
+This program is delivered over a period of 2 years.
+The length of time to complete this qualification will depend on the location, study mode and/or units selected and will vary depending upon how long a student takes to reach the required competency level.

 Intake